10 Alternatives to Amazon Prime for Free Shipping and More

 Additional perks: Online order/in-store pick-up available for most items.
 Walmart grocery app subscribers can place orders and schedule a pick-up time.
 A Walmart team member will load your groceries in your car's trunk for you.
 You can also get free shipping with no minimum order.

-3. Best Buy Totaltech
+3. My Best Buy

-- Annual membership fee: $179.99.
+- Annual membership fee: $0 up to $179.99.

 4. Newegg.com

 Newegg.
 If you know the name, it seems almost pre-internet, or early internet.
-To anyone who shopped online for computers and computer peripherals in the 2000s, yes, Newegg is still around, widening its retail horizon significantly.
+To anyone who shopped online for computers and computer peripherals in the early 2000s, yes, Newegg is still around, widening its retail horizon significantly.

-Recently, Newegg launched its own membership program, called Newegg Plus, a FREE loyalty program.
-Newegg Plus gives members access to many benefits, including, free shipping on most items, exclusive offers, member-only discounts, product warranty discounts, enhanced returns and a dedicated customer service line.
+Recently, Newegg launched its own membership program, called Newegg Plus, a free loyalty program.
+Newegg Plus gives members access to many benefits, including free shipping on most items, exclusive offers, member-only discounts, product warranty discounts, enhanced returns and a dedicated customer service line.
 Plus, it still has that nerd-techie buzz, with dongles, PCs built specifically for gamers, and computer memory chips front and center on the home page.
 Oh, and did we say membership is free?

 - Annual membership fee: $0